What is the Spring Valley UV index scale today?

 Minutes of sunlight exposure needed for sufficient vitamin D intake (see source).

-Skin Type Exposure Time (Spring Valley current UV level: Extreme)
+Skin Type Exposure Time (Spring Valley current UV level: Very High)

 What is the UV Index?